 This sheet describes issues associated with modelling leases and the risks assocated with residual value.
-It applies to leases of batteries, leases of hydrogen equipment and corporate PPA’s.
-It especially applies to buildings and energy efficiency programs.
-On this page I begin by describing how to compute the lease rates given capital expenditures, the target IRR and an estimate of the residual value.
+The lease analysis could apply to leases of batteries, leases of hydrogen equipment and corporate PPA’s which cover part of the lifetime of a solar or wind project.
+The analysis where different projects are put together with different lives and different contracts also applies to buildings and energy efficiency programs.
+To address different issues associated with modelling leases I begin by describing how to compute the lease rates given capital expenditures, the target IRR and an estimate of the residual value on this page.
+As with the discussion of levelised cost of electricity, .
 Once the lease rate is established through alternative structuring of the initial lease, risk analysis of the lease can be established.
 The risk analysis can include variation during the first term and the risk of residual value variation.
 Third, with the risk analysis established, taxes and actual data is introduced.
 Finally, the leases are put together into a portfolio.
 The file assocated with the analysis, macros and the videos below is attached to the button below.

 Analogy to Corporate PPA’s

 A corporate PPA typically has a tenor that is less than the life of the plant (e.g. a solar project) .
 The IRR (and value) depends a lot on what happens after the PPA term (i.e., merchant prices).
 Another way to look at the value is to assess the value of a solar project at the end of the PPA term.
 If you have a value at the end of the tenor that is a lot higher than the value of building a new project, something is wrong.

 - There can be a lot of different structures for a corporate PPA: